Disinformation in the Digital Age: New Medium, Old Practice

 4. Develop empathy

 Why someone believes something so fervently is often just as important as what they believe.
-Whether it’s Black Lives Matter, pro-life movements, second amendment advocates, or promotion of LBGTQ+ rights, there is a grievance and conviction beneath the politics.
+Whether it’s Black Lives Matter, pro-life movements, Second Amendment advocates, or the promotion of LBGTQ+ rights, there is a grievance and conviction beneath the politics.
 Where does it come from and why does it matter?

 Disinformation’s endgame is to divide and the antidote is truth and empathy.